-If you have ever twisted your ankle, you might still have some weakness, which could still be causing problems.
+If you have ever twisted your ankle, you might still have a weakness allthough you have recovered from the pain!
+Please read on to find out if your old injury could be causing problems in the future.

 The most common injury to the ankle is turning it in, such as when playing sports, walking on uneven ground and wearing high heels and turning it over by stepping on a stone or the edge of a kerb.
 This is the most common ankle sprain.